GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 {% endAside %}

 Bidding code is run for all of the browser's interest groups—as long as the owner of that group is on the list of invited bidders passed to `navigator.runAdAuction()`.

-The auction is initiated when the seller calls the JavaScript function `navigator.runAdAuction()`.
-This function uses code from the seller and each invited bidder.
-Each bidder's code (from the URL provided in step 2) must include a `generateBid()` function to submit a bid.
-This function uses data about the ad space available in order to choose whether to bid and to calculate a bid amount.
+The auction is initiated when the seller calls `navigator.runAdAuction()`.
+This JavaScript function includes data from the seller and each invited buyer.
+Each buyer's code (from the URL provided in step 2) must include a `generateBid()` function to submit a bid.
+This function uses data about the ad space available to inform the buyer what creative to bid and calculate a bid value.

-The seller's auction code must include a `scoreAd()` function, which is run once for each bid to give it a score and choose the most desirable bid.
+The seller's auction includes a `scoreAd()` function, which is run once for each bid, to score and select the most desirable bid.

 <p style="color: #547fc0; font-size: 4rem; text-align: center;" aria-hidden="true">⬇︎</p>